SquilliamX/Foundry-Defi-Stablecoin/notes.md

      ![alt text](image.png)

      Most Fiat collateralized stablecoin almost all fall into the governed/dumb section (lol) since they are dealing with fiat currency and you need a centralized entity to onboard that fiat to the blockchain.

+You can learn more at ` https://updraft.cyfrin.io/courses/advanced-foundry/develop-defi-protocol/defi-stablecoins `